ahle/Tconnect/doc/agent.md

 *Assistance agent*

-An intelligence agent observes the user interaction and helps the users.
+An intelligence agent observes user interaction and helps the users.

 *Environment*